swapnilwani3/MadAngles-HackoFiesta/README.md

 The project aims to classify the X-ray and CT scan images uploaded by the user as covid affected or non-covid affected with percentage.

-# Instructions to set up locally
+# Instructions to set up project locally

 1. Clone the repository locally.
 2. Install the dependencies from "requirements.txt".